-Stash’s intuitive, user-friendly design may just be its strongest feature.
+Stash’s user-friendly, intuitive design may be its strongest feature.
 Users can access Stash on their mobile device or by using a desktop web browser.

 Low Minimum Deposit.
 It only takes $5 to get started with Stash Invest and $15 for Stash Retire.
-Plus, right now Dollar Build can take advantage of the Stash free $5 promo when they sign up!
+Plus, right now Stash is offering Dollar Build readers $5 when they sign up!